 Plaintiff shall use the Microsoft Word version of Defendant's Exhibit Chart, and add a column to the chart listing any objections, similar to the example in Section II.d.
-If Plaintiff does not have an objection to a specific exhibit, Plaintiff shall not remove that row from Defendant's Exhibit Chart, but instead can leave the objection column for that exhibit row blank.
+If Plaintiff does not have an objection to a specific exhibit, Plaintiff shall not b.
+Objections to Defendant's Deposition Designation Chart